Please read Part I of Helen’s story here.

 In fact, early morning reports indicated the getaway car of the shooters fled over the Arsenal bridge into Davenport.
 Disappearing without a trace according to Rock Island Police Department officials.

 Gable, it turns out, had moments before left a secret meeting with federal prohibition officers at the Rock Island Post Office.
-He was traveling alone that night back to his bar as the police officer assigned to protect him had been ordered to work in the police department that night instead of following Gable.
+He was traveling alone that night back to his bar as the police officer assigned to protect him (as Gable had recently begun to talk to Prohibition agents about underworld crime) had been ordered to work in the police department that night instead of following Gable.

 As Gable was secretly informing federal prohibition agents on local illegal activities when he was murdered, the U.S. government immediately assigned seven federal prohibition agents to come to Rock Island from Chicago to start an investigation into his death.